Beating Breast Cancer

 And people can go through and they can do the whole program and in its entirety.
 If, like I was in a situation where I just wanted to do everything and see what was going to work for me So I have this open mind about, I’m not sure what will work.
 So let me just do it all.
 And I think you sound like you will have the same Bill as yours.

 Brigette Sigley 1:07:08

 And so we offer that.
 So being able to look at different aspects of your life.
 So there’s a module on facing up to your diagnosis.
 And in that module saying, what sort of language Am I using to describe my challenge?

-And are you helping yourself or or you know, do you need to make some changes and feeling okay with that to say Perhaps we have different values I need to find someone else.
-And then the the next module is is called meditation for healing.
+And are you helping yourself or you know, do you need to make some changes and feel okay with that to say Perhaps we have different values I need to find someone else.
+And then the next module is called meditation for Healing.
 And we go through exactly the science behind why meditation is important.
-And and then how do you go about it and giving you some tips and and then there’s some guided meditations there as well.
+And then how do you go about it and giving you some tips and then there are some guided meditations there as well.